SovereignCloudStack/standards/Standards/scs-XXXX-v1-default-rules-for-security-groups.md

 The default Security Group rules for ALL Security Groups SHOULD allow egress Traffic for both IPv4 and IPv6.
 This standard does not forbid to also disallow all outgoing traffic making the existence of egress rules OPTIONAL.
-Allowing all outgoing traffic in the default rules in combination with blocking all incoming traffic would be strict enough from a security point of view.
-And it would make it necessary for users to check and change the rules of their security group to a meaningful set.

 ### Example